-After analyzing medical examination results and medical interview responses, we set quantifiable targets, such as improving BMIs, and take various measures to maintain and promote health.
+After analyzing medical examination results and questionnaire responses, we set quantifiable targets, such as improving BMIs, and take various measures to maintain and promote employee health.

-In addition, Sumitomo Chemical was certified as a Health & Productivity Management Outstanding Organization (White 500) for the fifth year in a row.
-The Certified Health & Productivity Management Outstanding Organization Recognition Program was created in 2016 by the Ministry of the Economy, Trade and Industry.
-The program recognizes companies that practice outstanding health and productivity management based on the health promotion efforts of the Japan Health Council.
+In addition, Sumitomo Chemical was certified as a Health & Productivity Management Outstanding Organization (White 500) for the sixth year in a row.
+The Certified Health & Productivity Management Outstanding Organization Recognition Program was created in 2016 by the Ministry of Economy, Trade and Industry.
+The program recognizes companies that practice outstanding health and productivity management based on the health promotion efforts of the Nippon Kenko Kaigi.
 The Company's various measures and systems related to health and productivity management received a positive evaluation.